PabloCorso/eol-decentralized-cup/README.md

 As in a normal cup:
 - Only freshly new levels are accepted, this must be validated manually.
+- Accepted levels must be manually renamed in sequential order by an admin and uploaded to the cup.
 - Levels must be hidden at EOL.
 - Only PRs finished online are counted into the result.
 - May or may not require uploading PR replays.